Omsk refinery: Post-Soviet modernization

 A unit commissioned in 1994 enabled the refinery to process heavy oil and to increase oil conversion rates to 85%.

 As of 2021, the refinery could process 22 million tons of refined petroleum products per year and the capital invested to date in the plant was 60 billion rubles.

 As of 2021, the refinery was able to produce 300,000 tons of internationally-certified Jet A-1 jet fuel per year.
 The refinery was then able to regulate "production levels for automobile and aviation fuels, as well as raw materials for lubricants.
-The central hydrocracking portion of the AORC also will ensure further processing of heavy petroleum fractions into diesel fuel, jet fuel, and other high-quality products in compliance with Euro 5-quality standards".
+The central hydrocracking portion of the advanced oil refining complex (AORC) also will ensure further processing of heavy petroleum fractions into diesel fuel, jet fuel, and other high-quality products in compliance with Euro 5-quality standards".
 The refinery now complied fully with the clean air and ecology regulations adopted under a decree of May 2018, and was fitted out with sulfur-removal technologies in order to remove 99.8% of sulfur compounds.

+Russo-Ukrainian War period

-On 25 April 2024, Russian media reported a fire at the Omsk Refinery.
-The authorities used firefighting trains to combat the blaze.
+On 25 April 2024, a major fire broke out at the Omsk Refinery involving three rail cars carrying petroleum, which required the deployment of firefighting trains to contain the blaze.